Peej1818/peej1818.github.io/content/pages/research/index.md

 +++
 draft = false
 +++
-These days, I'm investigating ways robot learners can help people become **[efficacious](https://www.merriam-webster.com/dictionary/efficacious)** teachers of skills and personal preferences.
-In particular, I am working on ways to:
+These days, I investigate ways robot learners can help people become **[efficacious](https://www.merriam-webster.com/dictionary/efficacious)** teachers of skills and personal preferences.
+In particular, I work on ways to:

   1. **model misunderstandings** that learners and teachers have of each other, and
   1. incorporate such models into the robot's **reasoning and feedback generation processes**.